AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

 This dict has four keys, 'Hist', 'HAP', 'Global', and 'Phase', each containing a list of constraints.
-An additional set of constraints are generated for each phase based on symmetry considerations by calling :func:`GSASIIstrIO.GetPhaseData`.
+An additional set of constraints are generated for each phase based on symmetry considerations by calling :func:`~GSASII.GSASIIstrIO.GetPhaseData` in module :mod:`GSASII.GSASIIstrIO`.

-Note that in the constraints, as stored in the GSAS-II data tree, parameters are stored as :class:`GSASIIobj.G2VarObj` objects, as these objects allow for changes in numbering of phases, histograms and atoms since :class:`GSASIIobj.G2VarObj` objects use random Id's for references.
+Note that in the constraints, as stored in the GSAS-II data tree, parameters are stored as :class:`GSASIIobj.G2VarObj` objects, as these objects allow for changes in numbering of phases, histograms and atoms since :class:`~.GSASIIobj.G2VarObj` objects use random Id's for references.
 When constraints are interpreted (in :func:`ProcessConstraints`), these references are resolved to the numbered objects by looking up random Id's